veeshanr/veeshanr.github.io/pages/research.md

 **Peer-reviewed research articles:**

 [“The social behavior of immigrants during natural disasters: Lessons from the United States”][23] (with Jayash Paudel), *Journal of Comparative Economics*, forthcoming.
-[Pre-publication version](files/RayamajheePaudel2024_JCE.pdf)

 [“Max-U?
 Considering Humanomics in Public Policy”][21] (with Ryan Yonk, Robertas Bakula, and Ray March), *Public Choice*, forthcoming.